rajrohith/spark-native-yarn/README.md

 ```

 #### SPARK-ON-TEZ
-Aside from porting SPARK DAGs to run on Tez, this project provides additional functionality which addresses developer productivity including but not limited to:
+Aside from porting SPARK DAG execution to run on Tez, this project provides additional functionality which addresses developer productivity including but not limited to:
- * executing your code from the IDE (Eclipse and or Idea)
+ * _executing your code from the IDE (Eclipse and or Idea)_
- * transparent classpath management
+ * _transparent classpath management_
- * integration with mini-cluster environment
+ * _integration with mini-cluster environment_
 Details are described below.